lamecube/debian-repo/README.md

 The Debian package lifecycle can be broadly divided into several stages:

-### 1. Package Creation
+1. Package Creation

-Packages are created by developers or maintainers and are typically built from source code using `dpkg-buildpackage`.
+    * Packages are created by developers or maintainers and are typically built from source code using `dpkg-buildpackage`.

-### 2. Package Upload
+2. Package Upload

-Packages are uploaded to the Debian package repository, where they are processed and included in the repository.
+    * Packages are uploaded to the Debian package repository, where they are processed and included in the repository.

-### 3. Package Maintenance
+3. Package Maintenance

-Packages are maintained by a dedicated team of maintainers who are responsible for ensuring that packages are kept up-to-date and free of bugs.
+    * Packages are maintained by a dedicated team of maintainers who are responsible for ensuring that packages are kept up-to-date and free of bugs.

-### 4. Package Installation
+4. Package Installation

-Packages are installed on the user's system using `dpkg`, `apt-get`, or another package manager.
+    * Packages are installed on the user's system using `dpkg`, `apt-get`, or another package manager.

-### 5. Package Upgrades
+5. Package Upgrades

-When new versions of packages are released, they are made available to users through package upgrades.
+    * When new versions of packages are released, they are made available to users through package upgrades.
 Users can upgrade their packages using `apt-get upgrade` or a similar command.

-### 6. Package Removal
+6. Package Removal

-Packages can be removed from the user's system using `dpkg --remove`, `apt-get remove`, or a similar command.
+    * Packages can be removed from the user's system using `dpkg --remove`, `apt-get remove`, or a similar command.

-For more information on Debian packaging standards and guidelines, see the [Debian Policy Manual](https://www.debian.org/doc/debian-policy/) and the [Debian New Maintainer's Guide](https://www.debian.org/doc/manuals/maint-guide/).
+>&emsp;For more information on Debian packaging standards and guidelines, see the [Debian Policy Manual](https://www.debian.org/doc/debian-policy/) and the [Debian New Maintainer's Guide](https://www.debian.org/doc/manuals/maint-guide/).